Ananym/welcome-to-nexus/quests/ee-strength.md

 While you stay logged in, the kill tracker has no practical length limit.
 However, when you log out, or go through a server transition (e.g. entering ATG, entering a carnage) the kill tracker is truncated to only the top ten entries.

 As such, you could complete Ee-strength in a single shot if you stayed logged in without changing server for every single kill (Tested!).
 Of course, this is not realistic for most.
-Bearing in mind the two boss species of each mythic cave plus the several smaller species, if you want to be sure you never lose credit for a boss kill during ee strength you should return to Bonhwa after every two pairs of bosses to turn them in.
+Bearing in mind the two boss species of each mythic cave plus the several smaller species, if you want to be sure you never lose credit for a boss kill during ee strength you should return to Bon-hwa after every two pairs of bosses to turn them in.